Mabel and Fatty's Married Life

-Mabel and Fatty's Married Life is a 1915 American short comedy film directed by and starring Fatty Arbuckle.
+Mabel and Fatty's Married Life is a 1915 American silent comedy short film directed by and starring Fatty Arbuckle.

 Plot

 While Fatty's out on business Mabel stays alone at home.
 She hears noises and thinks there is a burglar.
 She calls the Keystone Cops for help, but it turns out it was a small monkey belonging to an organ grinder.
 Fatty comes home and they laugh about what has happened.